wangzhi-swu/SSWSNM/README.md

 Matlab Code for hyperspectral image denoising:

-Reference: Tianyu Liu, Dong Hu, Zhi Wang*, Jianping Gou, and Wu Chen.
-Hyperspectral Image Denoising Using Non-convex Fraction Function.
-IEEE Geoscience and Remote Sensing Letters, vol. 20, 2023, Art. no. 5508105.
+Reference: Tianyu Liu, Dong Hu, Haoming Ding, Wu Chen, and Zhi Wang*.
+Hyperspectral Image Denoising via Spectral-Spatial Weighted Schatten p-norm Minimization.
+Submitted, 2023.

-This code is written by Tianyu Liu under the guidance of Dr. Zhi Wang, Southwest Universiy, 2022
+This code is written by Tianyu Liu under the guidance of Dr. Zhi Wang, Southwest Universiy, 2023

 For algorithm interpretation, please read our paper, in which more details are demonstrated.